 How to Offer Encouragement and Support in the Face of Denial

-and emotional pain.
+Facing opposition from a loved one over the need for treatment needn’t cause you undue stress and emotional pain.8 You will need people to talk with, a safe place to share your concerns, even time away from the demands of your addicted loved one.
 The key is to have allies you can turn to, people who are familiar with what you’re going through because they’ve been there themselves.

 Consider joining a 12-Step group for the family members of those addicted to alcohol or drugs.
-An offshoot of Alcoholics Anonymous8
+An offshoot of Alcoholics Anonymous, Al-Anon, is specifically organized for the loved ones, family members, and friends of addicts.9

-.
-Remember, the goal is to get your loved one to residential treatment.
-By enlisting support for yourself, gaining as much information about addiction as possible so you feel adequately educated about the disease, planning for the residential treatment and possibly using the services of a professional interventionist, you’ll be doing all you can to ensure your loved one gets the help he or she needs to heal.
+By enlisting support for yourself, gaining as much information about addiction as possible so you feel adequately educated about the disease, planning for the residential treatment, and possibly using the services of a professional interventionist, you’ll be doing all you can to ensure your loved one gets the help he or she needs to heal.

 However, you should know that addiction treatment is just the beginning of a lifetime of recovery.10 Think of it this way: recovery is an ongoing journey and treatment is the first step.
 Help your loved one by giving him or her all the love, encouragement, and support you can, both during and after treatment.